Loose Screw

-Loose Screw is the eighth studio album by rock group The Pretenders, and was released in 2002.
+Loose Screw is the eighth studio album by rock group the Pretenders, and was released in 2002.
 It was the first time that the Pretenders had the same credited band line-up (Chrissie Hynde, Martin Chambers, Andy Hobson and Adam Seymour) on three consecutive studio albums.

 Track listing

-All songs written by Adam Seymour and Chrissie Hynde, except where noted.
+All songs written by Chrissie Hynde and Adam Seymour, except where noted.